10) Double estate and gift exclusion

 4) Separate meals and entertainment expense accounts

 Under the former tax rules, business meals and entertainment were generally 50% deductible for tax purposes.
 With the new tax law, entertainment expenses are no longer deductible, but meals remain at 50%.
 For meals purchased during entertainment events, such as a baseball game, they will only remain partially deductible if purchased or stated separately.
+WK recommends businesses maintain separate general ledger accounts for business meals and entertainment expenses.
 For more information on these changes, please click here.

-Bonus depreciation has changed significantly compared to 2017.
+Bonus Depreciation: Bonus depreciation changed significantly starting in 2018 compared to 2017.
 The bonus depreciation percentage increased to 100% for 2018 through 2022 for qualified assets.
-Bonus depreciation was also expanded to included used assets.
-Meaning, a taxpayer can accelerate depreciation on most equipment-type assets, and take the full cost as a deduction in the year placed into service.
+Bonus depreciation was also expanded to include used assets.
+Meaning, a taxpayer may accelerate depreciation on most equipment-type assets, and take the full cost as a deduction in the year placed into service.

 2) 199A deduction

 Since the corporate income tax rate decreased, Congress had to think of a way to incentivize pass-through entities.
 What they came up with is the “Qualified Business Income,” or QBI, deduction.
 Generally, this deduction equals 20% of income from qualified passthrough trades or businesses.
 The calculation of the deduction is complicated, as there are various limitations and phase outs based upon a taxpayer’s total taxable income, whether or not a business is a “Specified Service Trade or Business” (SSTB), the amount of capital assets the business has, and the amount of wages paid by the business.
 With such complexity, it is vital that you contact your WK adviser to see how this deduction will affect you.
 To see a flow-through diagram relating to this deduction, please click here.